sonatype/nvs-github-action/README.md

 # NVS for GitHub Actions

-🎉🎉🎉 GitHub Universe preview of the Nexus Vulnerability Scanner for GitHub Actions 🎉🎉🎉|
+🎉🎉🎉 GitHub Universe preview of the Nexus Vulnerability Scanner for GitHub Actions 🎉🎉🎉<br><br>This is a limited run for GitHub Universe and will be used to better inform our product direction.
+Usage of this service is subject to the [Terms of Service](terms-of-service.md).
+If you do not accept the terms do not use NVS for GitHub Actions.|
  :---- |

 NVS for GitHub Actions generates a Software Bill of Materials during the Actions workflow.
-The Software Bill of Materials contains information on the open source components that compose your application along with security vulnerabilities, applicable licenses, and architectural information associated with these components.
+Gain visibility into the open source components used in your application and discover potential security, licensing, and quality risk.
+NVS uses [Nexus Intelligence](https://www.sonatype.com/nexus-intelligence) to identify potential vulnerabilities and provides guidance for how to resolve.
 For more information, take a look at a sample [Nexus Vulnerability Scan](https://cdn2.hubspot.net/hubfs/1958393/eBooks/AHC_Guide.pdf).

 ## Inputs